The Hyperscaler GTM Playbook

 Hyperscaler Co-SellAWS Co-Sell · Microsoft Co-Sell · Google Co-Sell · Co-Sell OperationsThe joint-selling motion: how to engage hyperscaler field organisations, operate per-platform co-sell mechanics and run co-sell operations at scale across CRM, partner portals and marketplace.

-Cloud MarketplaceCloud Marketplace Listings · Private Offers · Cloud Marketplace OperationsThe procurement channel: how to list on marketplaces, structure private offers (including channel-partner variants) and operate the back-office that supports marketplace transactions.
+Cloud MarketplaceCloud Marketplace Listings · Private Offers · Cloud Marketplace OperationsThe procurement channel: how to list on marketplaces, structure private offers (including channel-partner variants) and operate the back-office that supports marketplace transactions including metering, reconciliation and revenue recognition.

 Plus a cloud GTM glossary of 50+ entries covering the acronyms, program names and terms of art that recur across the series.